Workers' Compensation Law

 Examination Preparation courses

-The following provider has scheduled a preparation course for the 2015 Workers' Compensation Legal Specialist Examination:
+In 2015, the following provider offered preparation materials for the Legal Specialist Examination:

 The Department of Legal Specialization is not affiliated with any commercial preparation class and derives no financial benefit from any educational provider.
 The department provides this information solely for your convenience.